 When Catherine arrives at the store, she always checks her displays - whereas many of the adjacent retailers have simply converted the traditional shop windows into scrolling electronic display screens, Catherine strives to make hers much more striking and dynamic.
-As a retail professional, Catherine has seen that to survive and prosper, stores now need to offer unique retail experiences - the very opposite of the sameness that plagued so many high streets in the early 21st century.
+As a retail professional, Catherine has seen that to survive and prosper, stores now need to offer unique retail experiences - the very opposite of the sameness that plaqued so many high streets in the early 21st century.

 So it makes perfect sense that at this ethnically diverse and creative end of Oxford Street, the merchandising is curated to resonate with that local ethos.
-To increase footfall, the store is also live streaming to show on the outside of the store - and consequently, the store is bustling.
+To increase footfall, the store is also live streaming to show on the outside of the store the activities, people and events that are generating most shopper interest on the inside of the store - and consequently, the store is bustling.

 One effect of the squeeze on retail margins has been the disappearance of almost all office space in retail stores, so Catherine's first scheduled meeting of the day takes place in the in-store chill out zone, where she greets Sarah, a new starter on the Customer Experience team.
-All the formal paperwork required by the onboarding is now completed through robotic process automation, so once Rita has
+All the formal paperwork required by the onboarding is now completed through robotic process automation, so once Rita has authenticated Sarah through facial recognition, Catherine is free to take her for a guided tour of the store.